DanyangLinda/weather-data/README.md

 3,6390,22
 3,6391,13
 ```

 Each line consists of three numbers.
 The first and second numbers are the x and y coordinate of a pixel.
 The third number is the grey value of the pixel.
-As the resolution of the earth image is 21600 by 10800, the generated csv file contains 233,280,000 lines represents 21600*10800 pixels of the image.
+As the resolution of the earth image is 21600 by 10800, the generated csv file contains 233,280,000 lines representing 21600*10800 pixels of the Earth image.

 However the earth image deson't have location lables.
 So I employ another dataset from [Simple Maps](https://simplemaps.com/data/world-cities).
 The dataset (weather-data/input/worldcities.csv) I used is the free version with about 13000 entries of city name, latitude and longitude as follows:
 ```